Loamfy/ImgToFGC_v2/README.md

-## Warning!
-I'm remaking this app to work with latest Fall Guys Updates and this remake is still in progress.
-The current version of img2FGC by [@repinek](https://github.com/repinek) may not work right now.

 # ImgToFGC
 Convert image to Fall Guys Creative Level! <br>
 NOTE: Although I don’t believe that you can get banned for this, but be careful!